dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 Before Bitcoin, all digital money was *virtual* money.
 Most virtual monies are fiat monies, only money because some authority says so.
-Even when money emerged naturally in networked games, the worlds that form these arenas were always *virtual* worlds, designed, controlled, and maintained by central authorities.
+Even when money emerged naturally in networked games, the worlds that form these arenas were always *virtual* worlds.
+Designed, controlled, and maintained by central authorities.
 Authorities with the power to change the rules, something that they will always do, either out of self-interest or emergency.
 As we have seen, if a central authority can